Haliotis corrugata: Distribution

-Pink abalones can be found along the Pacific coast of North America from Point Conception, California to Bahia de Santa Maria, Baja California Sur, Mexico.
+Pink abalone can be found along the Pacific coast of North America from Point Conception, California to Bahia de Santa Maria, Baja California Sur, Mexico.

 Description

-The shell is thick and characterized by strong corrugations and is more circular than other American abalones.
+The shell is thick and characterized by strong corrugations and is more circular than other American abalone.
 The two to four open respiratory apertures have edges that are strongly elevated above the surface of the shell.
 These holes collectively make up the selenizone, which forms as the shell grows.
-The epipodium is a “ruffle” of tissue along the side of the foot.
+The epipodium is a "ruffle" of tissue along the side of the foot.
 The head and epipodial tentacles are black, but the epipodial fringes are a mottled black and white, with many tubercles on the surface and a lacy edge.